• Skip to main content

 A silver ribbed muffin pan on a white background.
 The muffin pan is lined with brown parchment liners and filled with fully baked raspberry white chocolate chip muffins.

-1. Serve warm or at room temperature.
+1. Cool briefly, then transfer to a wire rack.
+Serve warm or at room temperature.

 A stack of three raspberry white chocolate muffins on a white background.
 A jug of milk and vase of white flowers are the in the background.
 More muffins, and dishes of white chocolate and raspberries are to the side.
 Raspberries and white chocolate pieces are scattered across the background.